spotify/SPTDataLoader/README.md

 - [x] ⌚️ watchOS 2.0+
 - [x] 📺 tvOS 9.0+

+Yet another networking library?
+Well apart from some unique benefits such as built-in rate limiting and powerful request authentication, a significant benefit for you is that any tagged version has been tested in production.
+We only tag a new release once it’s been used for two weeks by the Spotify app (which has millions of active users a day).
+As such you can be sure tagged versions are as stable as possible.

 ## Architecture :triangular_ruler:
 `SPTDataLoader` is designed as an HTTP stack with 3 additional layers on top of `NSURLSession`.